stormasm/redsled/examples/Readme.md

 Don't mess with the Redis data for now...
 Focus on sled and tantivy...

+##### file-to-redis.rs

+This started out
+[here](https://github.com/stormasm/rust-examples/blob/master/lifetimes/examples/readfile.rs) and then I added in the part about saving it to redis.

 ##### redis-to-file.rs

 Pulls all of the ids from a Redis Hashmap